jbecker7/korean-honorifics-modeling/README.md

 ### Key Signatures

-- **RelativeRankToSpeaker**: Represents the hierarchical relationship (Senior, Junior, Equal)
+- `RelativeRankToSpeaker`: Represents the hierarchical relationship (`Senior`, `Junior`, `Equal`)
-- **Pronoun**: Represents Korean first-person pronouns (Na, Jeo)
+- `Pronoun`: Represents Korean first-person pronouns (`Na`, `Jeo`)
-- **SpeechLevel**: Represents degrees of formality in speech (Haeche, Haeyoche, Hapsioche)
+- `SpeechLevel`: Represents degrees of formality in speech (`Haeche`, `Haeyoche`, `Hapsioche`)
-- **VerbForm**: Represents the basic/honorific distinction in verbs (Base, Honorific)
+- `VerbForm`: Represents the basic/honorific distinction in verbs (`Base`, `Honorific`)
-- **Setting**: Represents conversational contexts (Formal, Polite, Casual)
+- `Setting`: Represents conversational contexts (`Formal`, `Polite`, `Casual`)
-- **Utterance**: Ties together a speaker, listener, optional referent, and linguistic choices
+- `Utterance`: Ties together a speaker, listener, optional referent, and linguistic choices

 ### Core Predicates

-- **validPronoun**: Ensures the correct pronoun is used based on listener rank
+- `validPronoun`: Ensures the correct pronoun is used by the speaker based on listener rank
-- **validVerbForm**: Ensures the correct verb form is used based on listener or referent rank
+- `validVerbForm`: Ensures the correct verb form is used by the speaker based on listener or referent rank
-- **validSpeechLevel**: Ensures the appropriate formality level based on rank and setting
+- `validSpeechLevel`: Ensures the appropriate formality level used by the speaker based on rank and setting
-- **basicUtteranceValidity**: Enforces structural constraints on utterances
+- `basicUtteranceValidity`: Enforces structural constraints on utterances
-- **wellformed**: Combines all rules to define a grammatically correct Korean utterance
+- `wellformed`: Combines all rules to define a grammatically correct Korean utterance
-- **allRulesValid**: A utility predicate that enforces all rules on a single utterance
+- `allRulesValid`: A utility predicate that enforces all rules on a single utterance

 ## Testing